hangulu/expandharvard/writeup.md

 > "Harvard University and Cambridge, Massachussetts: the two have shared a rich and symbiotic history for over 400 years." – Frank Doyle, Dean of SEAS

 That statement is followed up by a complication: **Harvard has already expanded across the river, into the nearest neighborhood in Boston: Allston.** Harvard Business School, Harvard Innovation Lab Complex, and the University's Athletics Complex all currently reside in Allston as relatively recent additions to Harvard's property.
 Harvard constructed the Athletics Complex in 1903, then HBS in 1927.
-These were the forebearers to the current foray into this neighborhood, and others in Boston like Longwood, where the Harvard Medical School and the Harvard T.H.
+These were the forebears to the current foray into this neighborhood, and others in Boston like Longwood, where the Harvard Medical School and the Harvard T.H.
 Chan School of Public Health reside.

 In 2003, then-president Lawrence Summers announced a [plan](http://www.thecrimson.com/article/2003/10/22/allston-plans-announced-a-science-hub/) for more substantial expansion into Allston.